Contact: Sunday School Superintendent - Tom Naatz

 The classes and teachers are as follows:

-JUNIOR – Seven years old to twelve years old – led by Paula Harris.
-Paula uses an online curriculum from Seasons of the Spirit, which encourages the reading of Scripture, that follows the Lectionary and has three craft projects to choose from each week.
+JUNIOR – Seven years old to twelve years old – led on a rotating basis by Tom Naatz, Kris Schefft & Shelly Degrandt.
+The curriculum encourages the reading of Scripture and has a craft project each week.

 ADULT – led by Linda Rabbach.
 Linda chooses a book study each session that all share in reading out loud followed by discussion on the message.